glaucomunsberg/kootstrap/mkdocs/docs/tester/index.md

 * **--load_data**: Path to any subset or dataset compiled by koopstrap to test, if None we use the test set from subset of train.

+* **--test_name**: Name to this test, if empty save a composition from serial number and the dataset tested

 * **--epoch**: Set the epoch with weigths that you want save.

 * **--classes**: if empty and --classes_load_file empty the Compiler use all classes inside the dataset.
 Separete classes wite comma.